-This document explains how to launch the Vyatta AMI into a Virtual Private Cloud (VPC within the AWS cloud, and how to configure AWS such that you can access the Vyatta system remotely.
+This document explains how to obtain the Vyatta AMI and launch it into a Virtual Private Cloud (VPC) within the AWS cloud, and then how to configure AWS such that you can access the Vyatta system remotely.
 It also provides examples of how to configure the Vyatta system for various uses, and how to upgrade a Vyatta AMI system.